ESMValGroup/ESMValTool_Tutorial/_episodes/09-cmorization.md

 with this exact call signature.
 Here, ``in_dir`` corresponds to the input directory of the raw files, ``out_dir`` to the output directory of final reformatted data set and ``cfg`` to the configuration dictionary given by the ``.yml`` configuration file.
 The return value of this function is ignored.
 All the work, i.e. loading of the raw files, processing them and saving the final output, has to be performed inside its body.
-To simplify this process, ESMValTool provides a set of predefined utilities.py_, which can be imported into your CMORizer by
+To simplify this process, ESMValTool provides some convenience functions in  ``utilities.py`` , which can be imported into your CMORizer by

 ```python
 from . import utilities as utils